 Here are six ways of getting from Chicago to Mackinac Island and back:

-- One route from Chicago to Mackinac Island by car is around the east side of Lake Michigan and up through Michigan’s Lower Peninsula.
+One way to drive from Chicago to Mackinac Island is around the east side of Lake Michigan and up through Michigan’s Lower Peninsula.
 This route goes past the beach towns of southwestern Michigan before veering inland through Grand Rapids, Michigan’s second-largest city.
 Then you’ll drive up through the middle of the state to Mackinaw City, where you can park your car and catch a ferry boat to Mackinac Island.
 Travel time to the Mackinac Island ferry docks in Mackinaw City: 6.5 hours.

 - 7 sights to see on a horse-drawn public carriage tour of Mackinac Island